Evertras/code-todos/README.md

 By default, `code-todos` will output a Markdown table of all TODOs it finds.
 You can supply `-o json` to output JSON which can be used in further scripting.

-The general idea is to keep a file of current TODOs, particularly so that in a PR you can track added/completed TODOs in the codebase as a health metric.

 ```bash
 # Check help at any time to see available commands and options
 code-todos --help